 The way the supervision authorities work – findings and experience from supervision

 Supervision reports, results and experience from supervision, information about supervision methods, and other types of information, are available to the public on this website, in Norwegian.
-We have a lot of contact with the mass media and professional organizations.
-Our policy of transparency is necessary, so that the findings of supervision can be used by the services as a basis for learning and quality improvement.
-In order for people to have confidence in supervision, it is necessary for the professions, consumer organizations and the public to be able to criticize our knowledge base, our methods and our results.
+We have extensive contact with the mass media, NGOs representing patients and users of the various services as well as with professional organizations.
+Transparency is necessary, so that the findings of supervision can be used by the services as a basis for learning and quality improvement.
+In order for people to have confidence in supervision, it is necessary for the professions, NGOs and the public to be able to criticize our knowledge base, our methods and our results.

 Planned supervision of services

-System audits is the method that is used to supervise services (municipalities, children’s and youth homes, nursing homes, hospitals etc.).
+System audits is the method most frequently used to supervise services (municipalities, children’s and youth homes, nursing homes, hospitals etc.).
 This method is internationally recognized.
-The organization is investigated by examining documents, carrying out interviews, reviewing the organization and carrying out sample tests.
+A service is investigated by examining documents, carrying out interviews, reviewing the organization and carrying out sample tests.
 The report of the supervision includes a description of conditions or factors that are not in accordance with acts and regulations.
 These deficiencies are called nonconformities.
 The supervision authority follows up nonconformities until the requirements laid down in acts and regulations are met.
 Follow-up involves the management of the organization, and if necessary the owner (the municipality, the board of directors etc.).

 Between 700 and 900 system audits of activities are carried out each year.
 Supervision reports are available to the public, and are looked at more than one million times each year on www.helsetilsynet.no.

-About half of all the supervision activities in two to four areas are carried as countrywide supervision each year.
-The Norwegian Board of Health Supervision chooses the areas for countrywide supervision.
-The areas for countrywide supervision in 2009, 2010 and 2011 are:
+Each year the Norwegian Board of Health Supervision chooses two to three areas for countrywide supervision.
+The areas for countrywide supervision in 2013 - 2017 are:

-The supervision authorites work actively to ensure that organizations that provide health and social services use supervision reports in their work with developing management systems and with improving the quality of services.
+These countrywide supervisions account for approximately half of all supervising activity each year.
+The supervision authorities work actively to ensure that organizations that provide health and social services use supervision reports in their work with developing management systems and with improving the quality of services.

 Individual cases of deficiencies in services

-The Norwegian Board of Health Supervision in the Counties receive information about possible deficiences in the health services from many sources (patients, relatives, employers, the police, the mass media).
+The Offices of the County Governors receive information about possible deficiences in services from many sources (patients, relatives, employers, the police, the mass media).
 About 2000 cases per year are investigated to see whether there has been a breach of acts or regulations.
 This is called incident-related supervision.

-If deficiencies are identified, the Norwegian Board of Health Supervision can give an administrative reaction against the organization in the form of instructions to correct the situation, or an administrative reaction against health care personnel who have authorization.
+If deficiencies are identified in health services, the Norwegian Board of Health Supervision can give an administrative reaction against the organization in the form of instructions to correct the situation.
+Similary the Offices of the County Governors can instruct social services and child welfare services.
+The Board of Health Supervision can also give an administrative reaction against health care personnel who have authorization.
 This can be a warning, withdrawal of the right to prescribe addictive drugs, or withdrawal of authorization.
-Each year about 50 health care personnel loose their authorization.
-Most of these are nurses.
 Each year between 50 and 100 health care personnel loose their authorization.
 The majority of these are doctors and nurses.
 More than half are due to drug abuse; other important reasons for loss of authorization are sexual abuse of a patient and behaviour incompatible with the profession.
 There are approximately 390,000 people with Norwegian authorization as health personnel (2010).

-Complaints about services and failure to meet patients’ rights
+Complaints about services and failure to meet individual rights

 The Patients’ Rights Act gives the population many rights relating to health services.